deanporter/Mini-E3-V2/README.md

-# Firmware for the BigTree Technology SKR Mini E3 V2 and TFT35 V3.0 Touch Screen Display
+My Marlin version of the Firmware for the BigTree Technology SKR Mini E3 V2